z-open/socketio-angular/README.md

 - define an api on the server (see socketio.auth and use socketIoAuth.apiRouter)

 ## Usage
-- use socketService.fetch to get the data from your api ex socketService.fetch('member.findById',id) .then(function(data) {
+- use $socketio.fetch to get the data from your api ex
+$socketio.fetch('member.findById',id)
+.then(function(data) {
     // do something with your data returned from your api })